huachangb/Tutorial-group-matcher/README.md

 - Adding custom events

 # How to use this?
-A demo in a Jupyter Notebook is included in the repository.
+A demo in a Jupyter Notebook is included in the repository (demo excel files will be added in the future).
 Firstly, we need to load the timetables for each course.
 This can be done by reading the corresponding Excel files.

 ```python
 # paths to files